-- Intellectual curiosity and motivation: a genuine urge to learn about the world around oneself and the ability to recognise the details and grasp the breadth of issues (for example global and local concerns) involved in any given topic and to analyse them thoroughly
+- Intellectual curiosity and motivation: You have a genuine urge to learn about the world around you.
+You can grasp a range of local and global issues, and have the ability to analyse them critically.

-- Resilience, personal responsibility and integrity: the ability to look after oneself physically and emotionally during the challenging and transforming experience that a UWC offers; the personal motivation to adhere to UWC’s common moral and ethical principles, a sense of humility and an ability to listen and value another person’s opinion and experience
+- Resilience, personal responsibility and integrity: You can look after yourself physically and emotionally during challenging situations.
+You are motivated to adhere to UWC’s principles, and have a sense of humility and a willingness to listen.

-Anybody can apply to UWC: we are looking for students who want to become changemakers for a better world, whatever their background.
+We’re looking for students who want to contribute to a better world, whatever their background.